Drivers Ed FAQ

 - Confirmation letters will be sent out to all students 1-2 weeks prior to the start of class.

 What is your refund policy?

-- There will be no deposit refund granted for withdrawal after one week before the first day of the course.
-In the event of withdrawal prior to that a $25 cancellation fee will be charged.
+There will be no refund granted for withdrawal after classes start and the $100.00 deposit is non-refundable.
 Telephone cancelations cannot be honored.
 Refund requests must be made in person or received by mail one week prior to the start of the course.
 After the start of the program there is no Refund.